bueler/math302/week5.md

 This week, proctored Quiz 4 should be done on Wednesday or Thursday.
 There is no Mini-Project this week, neither assigned nor due.

 Regarding content, we are back to modeling with first-order DEs.
 The questions in section 3.1 are about concrete calculations with the solutions of _linear_ first-order DEs.
 Mostly these come down to questions about exponential decay and growth.
-Section 3.2 is more interesting; there are applications of certain _separable_ equations especially.
-Thus we see how useful the method in section 2.2 is.
+Section 3.2 is more interesting; there are applications of certain nonlinear and separable equations especially.
+We see the utility of the method in section 2.2.

+Midterm 1 covers sections

+  1.1, 1.2, 1.3, 2.1, 2.2, 2.3, 2.4, 2.6, 3.1, and 3.2

-_Next week_ is Midterm 1; it needs to be done on Tuesday, Wednesday, or Thursday of Week 6.
-Below is a link to a sample Midterm, and watch for a Piazza message as a brief study guide.
+It happens _next week_, namely Week 6.
+Below is a link to a sample Midterm.
+Watch for a Piazza message as a brief study guide.
+You will need to get Midterm 1 proctored on Tuesday, Wednesday, or Thursday of Week 6.

 ### Monday 2/11
 * blank slides for section 3.1 _BUELER TODO_